Products & Solutions

 The combination of ALM and UFT One increases test efficiency with clear test processes and cases which is proving helpful in audits.
 The Test Lead comments on the daily use of the solutions: “Depending on the origin, either a business analyst or a test manager will create and execute a test from ALM.
 For this reason, usability was key to us.
 ALM is very easy to use and the feedback from business users and test managers alike confirms this.
 Moving from TAO to UFT One is easy too.
 We now have 170 UFT One end-to-end business process-driven automated tests, and we notice that test conversions are becoming much quicker as the test repository grows.”

 Test reusability is proving a key differentiator for the organization, as highlighted by the Test Lead: “We often can just copy tests, or very easily make minor changes, and it has reduced the testing time significantly.
-When we first introduced ALM, the automated testing process realized a saving of $800,000 over five years, through 9,000 saved man hours.
-We can’t measure the value of sometimes catching severity 1 issues before we put a release into production.
-The potential fall-out for that could be catastrophic, so this is an invaluable benefit to us.”
+When we first introduced ALM, the automated testing process realized a saving of $800,000 over five years, through 9,000 saved man hours.”

 ALM supports the audit process through ITIL compliance, clear reporting, and transparent test progress tracking.
 Its ease of use has increased business user adoption, and ALM is even used to test applications which are managed by business teams.
 Micro Focus online documentation and training have proved valuable in getting new users up to speed quickly.